 The Latinization of U.S. cities has been accompanied by the rapid displacement of Latinx from their historically stronghold communities.
 Art and culture have been central to these processes, both to expediting gentrification and to strategies of resistance and Latinx place making.
 This is evident in the role art galleries and culture-based developments have played in the gentrification of urban cities as well as in the rise of Latinx artistic interventions that place culture and place-making at the forefront of their practice.

-Symposium co-sponsored by the Center for the Study of Africa and the African Diaspora (CSAAD) , the Institute for African American Affairs/ Center for Black Visual Culture IAAA/CBVC, the Center for Latin American and Caribbean Studies (CLACS), and the King Juan Carlos I of Spain Center (KJCC).
+Symposium organized by The Latinx Project Co-Sponsored by: Center for the Study of Africa and the African Diaspora (CSAAD) , the Institute for African American Affairs/ Center for Black Visual Culture IAAA/CBVC, (CLACS) Center for Latin American and Caribbean Studies, Urban Democracy Lab, NYU Urban Initiative, and the King Juan Carlos Center

 *Flyer image is a photo from a collaboration by Mi Casa No Es Su Casa in East Harlem, 2018.